jamf/ReEnroller/README.md

 Important:

+* apiMDM_removal script requires an API client to run.
 * When deploying to machines running macOS 13+ be sure to deploy ReEnrollerNotifications.mobileconfig before the package.
 * After enrolling in the new server the user must approve the MDM profile for macOS 10.13 and above.
 * Big Sur and later that fail back to the source server will not automatically (re)install the MDM profile.